 The Canadian soccer writing landscape has exploded over the last few years.
 It almost feels redundant to write this, but the number of Canadian soccer sources now available on the web is truly remarkable.

+I don’t want to get in a long-winded breakdown of the “history” of online soccer coverage in Canada, but suffice it to say, before the internet there were one or two newspaper reporters who owned the soccer beat, and even then, coverage was sparse.
+Outside of a few specialty magazines, that was about it.
 Then came the birth of Toronto FC in 2007, and with it a slew of Canadian amateur blogs.
 A handful wanted to take soccer writing in a personalized, Bill Simmons-esque direction.
 Others wanted to use blogging as a way to jump the not-always-merit-based print journalism queue.
 The result was a few sites with plenty of first person, primary source reporting which evolved into blogs like Canadian Soccer News and RedNation.

 In the early days however, there was a lot of distrust between bloggers and mainstream soccer reporters.
 First, football bloggers weren’t journalists, at least at the start.
 They were opinion generators, working off the primary source work of their equivalents in the journalism world.
 But the quality on offer from some the amateur’ soccer bloggers called into question the credentials of full-time newspaper sports journalists, some of whom had, quite frankly, been phoning in an inadequate product for years.
 It turns out access to a locker-room does not always make a great journalist.
 The result: some journalists dismissed bloggers as pajama-clad poseurs, and some bloggers dismissed journalists as careerist hacks.